 All students are welcome and no appointments are necessary.

 In the Writing Center, administrators and consultants are committed to inclusive pedagogy.
-We regularly participate in professional development regarding cultural awareness and sensitivity, and we study the intersections of writing centers and critical theories to deepen our understanding of the students we serve and the strategies we employ.
-Additionally, we use frameworks such as critical literacy, contrastive rhetoric, and rhetorical listening as we aim to enact a pedagogy of belonging.
+We regularly participate in professional development regarding cultural awareness and sensitivity, and we study the intersections of writing centers and social justice to deepen our understanding of the students we serve and the strategies we employ.
+Additionally, we use theories and frameworks such as critical literacy, contrastive rhetoric, and rhetorical listening as we aim to enact a pedagogy of belonging.